alsalafiyyah/alsalafiyyah.github.io/_posts/taharah/wudu/2019-09-01-dont-listening-insinuations-of-satan.md

 publisher: alsalafiyyah@icloud.com
 title: "Do not listen to the insinuations of Satan"
 hijri: Muharram 02, 1441 AH
-source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 7789-2"
+source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 5935"
+chapter: "Nullifications of Wudu' (Ablution)"
 lang: en
 category: [taharah, ablution]
 note: true